CTSRD-CHERI/bluecheck/README.md

 (Inspired by the QuickCheck tool for testing Haskell programs.)

 BlueCheck is a *generic* test-bench written in the Bluespec HDL.
-It is generic in the sense that it can be used to test *any* design.
+It is generic in the sense that it can be applied to *any* Bluespec module.

 To use it, the developer simply provides a specification of
-correctness: a set of properties, written in Bluespec, about the design under test.
+correctness: a set of properties, written in Bluespec, about the module under test.

 BlueCheck then automatically tests these properties, reporting any counter-examples found.

 It's main features are:

-  * *Automatic test-sequence generation*, with support for definining custom generators when the default one doesn't suffice.
+  * *Automatic test-sequence generation*, with support for defining custom generators when the default one doesn't suffice.

   * *Iterative-deepening*: the lengths of test-sequences are increased